-The differential diagnosis for a marrow syndrome varies from mechanical to vascular, infectious, inflammatory, neoplastic and toxic etiology.
+The differential diagnosis for a marrow syndrome varies from mechanical to vascular, infectious, inflammatory, neoplastic, and toxic.

-A careful history regarding a remote or recent trauma, other systemic symptoms or toxic habits can help reduce its complications.
+A careful history of remote or recent trauma, other systemic symptoms, or toxic habits can help reduce complications.

-The determination of the rate of progression of symptoms is critical, since patients whose symptoms reach maximum involvement in minutes are more likely to have a mechanical or vascular cause instead of an infectious, inflammatory or neoplastic cause.
+Determining the rate of progression of symptoms is critical since patients whose symptoms reach maximum involvement in minutes are more likely to have a mechanical or vascular cause than an infectious, inflammatory, or neoplastic cause.

 Anatomy of the spinal cord

-To help with localization, remember that the spinal cord segments do not line up with the vertebrae that carry the same names.
+To help with localization, remember that the spinal cord segments do not line up with the vertebrae with the same names.

 The spinal cord ends around L1, with the roots of the horse’s tail below that vertebral level.

-In addition, within the cervical cord, the spinal roots leave the spinal canal above the associated vertebral level, with the exception of C8, which exits between C7 and T1.
-Thereafter, each spinal root comes out below the corresponding vertebral body.
+In addition, within the cervical cord, the spinal roots leave the spinal canal above the associated vertebral level, except C8, which exits between C7 and T1.
+After that, each spinal root comes out below the corresponding vertebral body.

 The afferent sensory fibers of the dorsal root ganglia enter the spinal cord at the dorsal horn.
 From there, its course depends on the type of modality that is transmitted.